Osha Eye Wash Station Requirements Distance

 Vertical Distance Considerations

 Don't forget about elevation changes.
 If your facility has multiple levels with chemical storage or processing areas, you need to account for stair travel time.
-OSHA considers the time to deal with stairs as part of the total travel distance.
+OSHA considers the time to manage stairs as part of the total travel distance.

 This means an eye wash station on a lower level might not serve workers on an upper floor if the vertical travel time pushes the total beyond 10 seconds.